3 Big Mistakes that Even Experts Make with a Credit Card

 Since you're not able to go over your credit line without specifically opting into over-limit protection, that's a sign that Millennials aren't as savvy about their cards as they might think.

 Opting in is problematic for a couple of reasons.
 First, when you choose to allow over-limit protection on your credit card account, you're opening the door to even more fees and interest than you're already paying.
 Any time you go over, your card issuer can slap you with a fee and federal regulations don't limit how high the fee can be.
 Unlike overdraft fees, the credit card company can only charge you one over-limit fee per billing cycle, but that's still money being added to your balance that you're not going to have to pay interest on.

 The other problem is that maxing out your credit cards or going over the limit also puts your credit score at risk.
 When lenders are checking your credit, one of the things they look at is how much debt you're carrying, versus your total credit line.
 This is called your credit utilization ratio, and the higher this number is, the riskier you appear.

-If you're planning to make a big purchase in the future such as a new car or a home, keeping that ratio as low as possible can make it easier to get approved, so you're really not doing yourself any favors when you opt in to over-limit protection.
+If you're planning to make a big purchase in the future such as a new car or a home, keeping that ratio as low as possible can make it easier to get approved, so you're not doing yourself any favors when you opt into over-limit protection.